 Adding further he said that initially people used to make Thekuas only with jaggery or gur but in recent times they have started using sugar instead of jaggery.
 During Chhath Puja, we always make a small batch of jaggery-based Thekuas which is offered to God.

-In the recent times, some people bake Thekuas instead of frying it to make it a healthier option.
-Compared to other sweet dishes Thekuas have balanced sweetness in them and they go well with tea and savoury snacks.
+In recent times, some people bake Thekuas instead of frying it to make it a healthier option.
+Compared to other sweet dishes Thekuas have balanced sweetness in them and they go well with tea and savory snacks.

 It won’t be wrong to consider Thekua as a blessing from Chaath Maiya for all the sweet lovers out there.